traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ Well, as you can see in these lists, I've utilized a lot of different tech to make this work.

-^ Camera is taking a picture every couple seconds.
+^ Camera is taking a picture every couple seconds

-^ Camera is attached to rpi.
+^ Camera is attached to rpi

 ^ RPI is running NodeJS & tensorflowjs and an image recognition model that determines what it sees in the picture

 ^ After the ML model on the pi determines how many people it sees, it sends this info to an arduino.